ggluta/beer-champ-vue/README.md

     - some components need to be further adjusted (ex: dynamic height of the cards)
     - the app layout is responsive due but it still has some pitfalls
         - logo scaling accordingly to viewports
+- logic
+    - should have different data sources between dropdowns and gallery so that the dropdowns can show all the values even after filtering